 Venom Movie Cast Stars Tom Hardy as Eddie Brock

 After news broke that Sony were planning a Venom solo movie, talk quickly turned to which version of the character we would see and who would play him.
-Though many heroes and villains have worn the Venom Symbiote in the comics, Sony have chosen to go with Eddie Brock.
+Though many heroes and villains have worn the Venom Symbiote in the comics, Sony chose to go with Eddie Brock.
 The original Venom and the first to don the Symbiote after Spider-Man discarded it, Brock will be brought to life by venerable actor Tom Hardy (Inception, Dunkirk).
 The casting has already won praise from fans and assured many the film is on the right track.

 Read More: Tom Hardy Starring In Sony’s Venom

-Venom Movie Villain is Carnage
+Venom Movie Villain is The Life Foundation

 Venom Movie Story